Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-EastAfrica.md

 We got a boat for two (I met a scientist along the way) We were only two tourists!

-It’s calm, scenic and pictures can't do it justice...
+It's calm, scenic and pictures can't do it justice...
 It was expensive, quite a detour and exhausting, but I don't regret it.